My new controller board is complete and has been delivering good coffee for several months now.

 - Power doubling is now done on-board so no external diodes needed.
 (This is why there are now five TRIACs, one for the steam boiler, one for each element of the main boiler and one for each of the pump and solenoid.)

-- Better solution for mounting the board in the coffee machine.
+- Better solution for mounting the board in the coffee machine (assuming you have a Gaggia Baby – any volunteers to do a Gaggia Classic PCB layout?).

 - The transformer’s pinouts are arranged so that 120VAC transformers can be used for my coffee modding friends in the USA.
 (Whilst also still being able to use a 240VAC transformer as well of course.)

-The mounting posts for the Twin PCB bracket help to locate it and I also plan to bolt it to that nice bit of clear base plate with the heatsink.
+The mounting posts for the Twin PCB bracket help to locate it and I have also bolted the PCB to that nice bit of clear base plate with the heatsink.
 (Note: those mounting posts break off really easily and are best not to be trusted!)
-Obviously, there will need to be some kind of plastic backing plate to this board to insulate the exposed mains voltage solder pads.
+I still need to implement some kind of plastic backing plate to this board to insulate the exposed mains voltage solder pads.

-I now have all the components and have had some boards printed but I have not populated one yet.
-I do already know about two errors (despite very carefully checking everything over, there are somehow always errors when the board has actually been printed!).
+In commissioning, I found the following errors (despite very carefully checking everything over, there are somehow always errors when the board has actually been printed!).

 - R43 is specced as being able to drop 400V but is an 0803 component – no such resistor exists!
 I have a workaround mod to the board to handle this.

 - R43 and C26 form an RLC circuit with the inductance in the mains wiring and PCB tracks.
 If the inductance is high enough (and it can be in a normal scenario), this circuit can have oscillations with a peak voltage way above than the 340V mains peak1Caused by the inrush current if you switch on in the middle of a mains cycle..
 This caused a catastrophic failure for me2A lot of arcing and multiple vaporised tracks.
 This was a sub-optimal outcome..
-Replacing R43 with a 100R resistor should overdamp the RLC circuit and prevent these peaks.
-Also, putting a metal oxide varistor across Live and Neutral will absorb spikes and prevent arcing.
+Replacing R43 with a 100R resistor overdamps the RLC circuit and prevents these peaks.
+Also, putting a metal oxide varistor across Live and Neutral absorbs spikes and prevents arcing.

-Anyway, look out for a rev2.1 design at some point – when I run out of the rev2 boards I had printed.
+Anyway, look out for a rev2.1 design at some point.